 - Modified pre-existing ramps at Bellevue Way SE for two-way HOV operation

 Eastbound I-90 Mercer Island-Bellevue

-- Add HOV lane to outer roadway from 80th Ave.
+- Added HOV lane to outer roadway 80th Ave.
 SE to Bellevue Way

-- Modify existing reversible HOV direct access ramp at 80th Ave.
+- Modified existing reversible HOV direct access ramp at 80th Ave.
 SE to an HOV on-ramp to the new HOV lane in the outer roadway of eastbound I-90

-- Preserve I-90 pavement in both directions between West Mercer Way and Bellevue Way
+- Preserved I-90 pavement in both directions between West Mercer Way and Bellevue Way

 - Preserve pavement in both directions, I-5 to Lake Washington

 - Build eastbound HOV direct-access exit ramp at Island Crest Way on Mercer Island

 - Upgrade I-90 tunnels fire and life safety systems in Seattle and Mercer Island

 The project will improve on-time reliability and access for transit and HOVs on I-90.
 With new direct-access ramps, carpools, vanpools and buses will access the freeway directly to or from HOV lanes without merging through lanes of traffic.
 Traffic on the outer roadway will be smoother and safer for everyone.

 The project also prepares the center roadway for Sound Transit's East Link light rail expansion from Seattle to Redmond, offering commuters more efficient and reliable transportation choices.

 - Safety: Reduces weaving and merging on I-90

 - Congestion Relief: Removes buses, carpools and vanpools from general-purpose lanes, resulting in improved transit schedule reliability and shorter commute times for all drivers.